Rural Destination

 Bateshwar

-village near Agra, on the banks of the river Yamuna, known for the 101 Shiv Temple Complex.
+Village near Agra, on the banks of the river Yamuna, known for the 101 Shiv Temple Complex.
 An annual religious and animal fair is also organised in the village ground area..

 Since ages Bateshwar remained a renowned religious center both for Hindu and Jain communities.
 In the epic Mahabharat Bateshwar has been referred as Shouripur a city of king Suresaine.